How to: Use your bike to make a shelter

-This shelter has a higher profile than the double wheel shelter, which means more space within.
+This shelter has a higher profile than the double-wheel shelter, which means more space within.
 Also it uses the frame as a main part of the shelter, which means you don’t have to worry about leaving bits of your bike stranded outside.

-The higher ridge also means it’s safer to cook inside the tarp if the weather is poor outside – though if using a spirit burner and it’s windy, you might still want to cook outside of your shelter.
+The higher ridge also means it’s safer to cook inside the tarp if the weather is poor outside – although if using a spirit burner and it’s windy, you might still want to cook outside of your shelter.